Dana 70

 The Dana/Spicer Model 70 is an automotive axle manufactured by Dana Holding Corporation and has been used in OEM heavy duty applications by Chevrolet, Dodge, and Ford.
-It can be identified by its straight axle tubes, 10 bolt asymmetrical cover, and a "70" cast in to the housing and is visually similar to the Dana 60.
+It can be identified by its straight axle tubes, 10 bolt asymmetrical cover, and a "70" cast in to the housing, which is visually similar to the Dana 60.
 The majority of the Dana 70s are rear axles, however Dana 70 front axles do exist.
 Both front and rear axle variations were first offered in 1957.
 The Dana 70 is generally regarded to have more strength than a Dana 60 but not as much as a Dana 80.
 Gross axle weight ratings are often lowered by the vehicle manufacturer for safety and tire reasons.